Citation, DOI & article data

 Whiplash is a common injury, usually associated with motor vehicle collisions 1-5.
 The incidence of whiplash injury varies between different countries, and it may affect between 16 and 200 per 100,000 5.
 Approximately 50% of these patients will have neck pain symptoms at one year postinjury 4,6, which lead to considerable chronic disability and results in a significant economic burden 1,2,4,5.

 - hyperextension, hyperflexion and lateral flexion mechanisms sustained in motor vehicle collisions (particularly rear-end automobile collision), sports accident, physical abuse, amusement park rides, or other trauma

 The diagnosis of whiplash is clinical because there are no neuropsychological, electrophysiological, or radiological studies that can diagnose whiplash injury 1.

 Whiplash usually manifests with a variety of clinical symptoms, termed whiplash-associated disorders 1,2,4,5.
-The Quebec Classification Of whiplash-associated disorders grades symptoms as follows 1,2,4,5:
+The Quebec Task Force on Whiplash Associated Disorders grades symptoms as follows 1,2,4,5:

 - Grade 0, no neck complaints and no physical signs

 - Grade I, neck pain, stiffness or tenderness, and no physical signs